Class WAbstractItemDelegate

 • setEditState

-public void setEditState(WWidget widget, WModelIndex index, Object value)
+public void setEditState(WWidget widget, WModelIndex anon2, Object value)

 Sets the editor data from the editor state.